Creamfields BA: Creamfields Buenos Aires 2005

 Creamfields Buenos Aires 2005 broke records once again, surpassing all previous editions as well as equivalent global events.

 60,000 people participated in the fifth edition of the festival and enjoyed the more than 100 DJs, producers and bands that played in 10 spaces arranged in a circular fashion in the estate located in the Ex-Ciudad deportiva La Boca.

 The Prodigy, Audio Bullys, Infusion and the premises Zuker XP provided some of the highlights on the Main Stage, which was closed by Paul Oakenfold.
 Danny Howells, Hernán Cattáneo, 2 Many DJs, David Guetta, Luke Fair, Kevin Saunderson, James Holden, DJ Vibe and Ivan Smagghe are some of the other names that played at this edition of Creamfields Buenos Aires.

 Creamfields Buenos Aires 2006

 With a response that surpassed to the previous one – with more than 62,000 assistants Creamfields Buenos Aires affirmed, once again, its status as one of the most important electronic music festivals of the continent and one of the most popular in the entire world.

 More than 90 DJs, producers and bands acted distributed in the nine spaces distributed in the great located circular space in the south of the city.
 That year, Underworld, Sasha, Erick Morillo, Tiga, Hernán Cattáneo, Sander Kleinenberg, Dave Clarke, X-Press 2, Layo & Bushwacka!, NIC Fanciulli, M.A.N.D.Y., Silicone Soul, 2020 Soundsystem, Zuker, Paul Woolford, Damian Lazarus, Force suicide on Sports Club were of the game.
-The incorporation of the Soup carp, proposal dedicated to more techno and minimal electronic music, with international guestsMatthew Dear and Troy Pierce, had great acceptance from the public.
+The incorporation of the Soup carp, proposal dedicated to more techno and minimal electronic music, with international guests Matthew Dear and Troy Pierce, had great acceptance from the public.